Other Leaves: Oregon

 - State agencies and political subdivisions may grant leaves of absence to any public employee who is a certified disaster service volunteer of the American Red Cross to participate in disaster relief services in the State of Oregon.
 See Red Cross Disaster Relief Services Leave.

 - A public employer must provide leaves of absence without pay for at least two years to any full-time salaried public officer or employee who serves as a volunteer in the Peace Corps.
 See Peace Corps Leave.

 - State agencies and political subdivisions may grant leaves of absence on request to any public employee who participates in world, Pan American or Olympic events as a group leader, coach, official or athlete of a United States amateur team for the purpose of preparing for and engaging in the competition and preliminary competitions.
 See Athletic Competition Leave.

-- An employer with six or more employees in Portland must provide up to 40 hours (or five days) of paid sick leave per year; smaller employers (those with five or fewer employees) must provide up to 40 hours of unpaid sick leave.
-See Portland Paid Sick Leave.
+- An employer with six or more employees in Portland must provide up to 40 hours (or five days) of paid sick time per year; smaller employers (those with five or fewer employees) must provide up to 40 hours of unpaid sick time.
+See Portland Paid Sick Time.